Gleghorn-Lab/DSM/README.md

 3.  **Representation Quality (Model Probing):**
     *   Evaluate learned embeddings by training linear probes (or simple transformer blocks) on various downstream tasks (e.g., secondary structure prediction, localization prediction, etc.).
     *   Performance is compared against random vectors, randomized transformers, and other established pLMs.
+    *   The assessment was done with [Protify](https://github.com/Synthyra/Protify), an open-source framework that can be used for pLM training and evaluation.

 4.  **Conditional Generation (Binder Design for DSM-ppi):**
     *   Evaluate DSM-ppi on benchmarks like BenchBB.